zhengthomastang/MOT_Annot/README.md

    ```
    cd ${ANNOT_ROOT}
    ```
-2. Add the videos from various cameras, scenes and data splits to be annotated.
+2. Add the videos from various data splits, scenes, and cameras to be annotated.
 Your directory tree may look like this:
    ```
    ${ANNOT_ROOT}
     |-- LICENSE